 Blood suckas close, n— swat the mosquitos”

-This level-headed section is more of a logical and poetic argument.
+This level-headed section is more of a logical argument.
 The two halves contrast each other nicely and add a unique recurring component to the track.
 Smino’s animated delivery and clever wordplay also contribute to making “SKEDOS” a noteworthy song.

 Despite these major positives, there are still loose ends on the project that drag down its overall experience.
 For instance, on “FENTY SEX” Smino lays a slick chorus over a hip-swaying instrumental, and the combination of a morphing bass and quirky xylophone pattern create an original sound.
 Everything about this track is fantastic until Dreezy halts the song’s momentum like a wall of bricks.
 The rapper ruins the song with her cheesy joke at the beginning of her verse and her weak lines, like “A— like a cinnamon roll, head and p— game strong,” which is the last line of the closing verse, leaving Smino no opportunity to recover the track.